fackelm2/priority-order-decision/README.md

 # priority-order-decision
-## Python Program to order your tasks
+## command line tool to prioritize tasks (written in Python)
+A simple command line tool to prioritize a number of tasks by asking you which of two tasks you find more important

 ### Donwload & Run